ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 “In New England it is everywhere the commonest of the [skippers]....” wrote Scudder over a century ago (1889:1688).
 It remains our most common native skipper today, although not reaching the abundance levels of Cabbage White or Pearl Crescent.

-Peck’s Skipper was named in 1837 by the well-known British entomologist William Kirby for William Dandridge Peck, the first professor of natural history at Harvard.
+Peck’s Skipper was named by the well-known British entomologist William Kirby for William Dandridge Peck, the first professor of natural history at Harvard.
 Kirby was working from a specimen from an unknown North American location, which is now probably lost.
 Another European entomologist, Cramer, named it Polites cora, from a specimen which is also now probably lost (Miller and Brown 1981: 37).
-Thaddeus W. Harris at Harvard had local specimens of Peck’s, which he refers to his 1862 report (1862: 316, Fig 139), and had an identical but particularly small specimen, which he thought might be a different species; he named that Hesperia wamsutta, in honor of Wamsutta, the oldest son of the sachem Massasoit (1862: 318, Fig.141).
-Scudder (1862) confirms that this specimen is identical to a Peck’s, and is not a separate species.
+Thaddeus W. Harris at Harvard had local specimens of Peck’s; three, dated Aug.
+30, 1823, are in his collection at the MCZ (Index; 1862: 316, Fig 139).
+He also had a particularly small specimen, which he thought might be a different species; he named that Hesperia wamsutta, in honor of Wamsutta, the oldest son of the sachem Massasoit (1862: 318, Fig.141).
+But Scudder (1862) makes clear that this specimen is identical to a Peck’s, and is not a separate species.

 Photo: Amity Place, Amherst, Mass., F. Model, May 24, 2009